 Chairman's Remarks | Reading the Constitution | Visualizing the Framers | Learn More | Education Games and Interactive Modules | For Teachers | Recommended Websites | Recursos sobre La Constitución (en español)

 September 17th is Constitution Day, commemorating the day in 1787 when, at the end of a long hot summer of discussion, debate and deliberation, the delegates to the Constitutional Convention signed America’s most important document.
 George Washington, on behalf of the Convention, transmitted the proposed Constitution to the Congress assembled under the Articles of Confederation.
-Eleven days later the Congress by unaminous resolution passed the proposal on to conventions of delegates to be choosen in each state.
-It was in these state conventions that the Constitution was throughily discussed, debated and eventually ratified.
+Eleven days later, the Congress by unaminous resolution passed the proposal on to conventions of delegates to be chosen in each state.
+It was in these state conventions that the Constitution was thoroughly discussed, debated and eventually ratified.

-The United States Constitution is the oldest written national constitution still in operation, and many of the nations that have established themselves in the decades since, have turned to this document as a model for their own constitutions.
-As a document which defines the structure of our federal government and delineates the rights of the states within the union, and individual citizens within the nation, the Constitution has become a symbol to Americans and to the world of our political principles and the democratic way of life which flows from them.
+The United States Constitution is the oldest written national constitution still in operation, and many of the nations that have established themselves in the decades since have turned to this document as a model for their own constitutions.
+As a document that defines the structure of our federal government and delineates the rights of the states within the union, and of individual citizens within the nation, the Constitution has become a symbol to Americans and to the world of our political principles and the democratic way of life that flows from them.

 The Constitution opens with these magnificent words:

 We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.